RECodeVault/Binary-Tree-Implementation/README.md

 # Binary-Tree-Implementation
-Binary tree implementation done in java
+Binary tree implementation done in Java

+- This is a binary tree implementation done in Java.
+In the folder, there is also a test file to run some tests.